Search FAQs

 We hugely appreciate all the support we receive, and understand some prefer to donate at their own discretion.
 If you’d prefer not to receive these calls or have any questions, please do get in touch – we’d be very happy to help.

-Please do visit our Telephone fundraising page for more in-depth information on this aspect of our work.
+Please do visit our telephone fundraising page for more in-depth information on this aspect of our work.

 Television advertising is a very effective way of raising awareness of the water and sanitation crisis, and reaching a new and very large audience.
 We always look for value for money in our advertising slots, and we focus on direct debits, which are essential for our long-term growth.
-The amount raised by our television appeals greatly outweighs the cost.
+The amount raised by our television appeals greatly outweighs their cost.